KUMARAVEL04/AppDevTask3/README.md

 1. Allow help seekers to edit a task from their history of posts which are yet to be completed.
 (If a task is reserved, the user is notified that there is a change)
 2. Provide an alternative way for users to acquire more karma points when needed.
 (An Easter egg is implemented where upon pressing the karma circl a specific amount of times, you get an extra karma point)
 3. Display a history of tasks helped and sought by the user with the help of Recycler View.
-(Primitive version of the non-recycler compose is implemented)
+(Primitive version of the non-recycler compose is implemented, non-recycler version can be found in the main branch)

 Not-Completed:
 1.Implement a reputation system where users can rate each other's experience after completing a task, building trust and accountability.
 This information can be stored on the backend server.